Joyce Carey: Career

 Joyce Carey was born Joyce Lilian Lawrence, the daughter of actor Gerald Lawrence, a matinée idol who had been a juvenile in Henry Irving's Shakespeare company, and his wife, actress Lilian Braithwaite, a major West End star.
 Carey was educated at the Florence Etlinger Dramatic School.

 Carey made her stage debut in 1916, aged 18, as Princess Katherine in an all-female production of Henry V. She joined Sir George Alexander's company at the St James's Theatre playing Jacqueline, a French countess, in The Aristocrat.
 After a succession of West End roles in light comedy, Carey took on further Shakespearean parts, appearing at Stratford-upon-Avon as Anne Page, Perdita, Titania, Miranda and Juliet.
 Over the next few years she added Hermia, Celia and Olivia to her Shakespearean repertoire, in between regular appearances in West End comedies.

 Her first appearance in a Noël Coward play was as Sarah Hurst in Easy Virtue in New York in 1926.
 For most of the following seven years, her career was chiefly in New York, following a great success in The Road to Rome in 1927.
+In 1932 she portrayed Emilia in the Broadway production of Lucrece.
 In 1934 she wrote (pseudonymously), and acted a supporting role in, a comedy, Sweet Aloes, which ran in London for more than a year.
 In 1936 she resumed her connection with Coward, playing a series of character roles in his cycle of short plays, Tonight at 8.30 in London and New York.
 In 1938 she starred in the comedy play Spring Meeting in the West End.